babelouest/orcania/README.md

 # apt install liborcania-dev # Or apt install liborcania1.1 if you don't need the development files
 ```

+### Pre-compiled packages

+You can install Orcania with a pre-compiled package available in the [release pages](https://github.com/babelouest/orcania/releases/latest/). `jansson` development files packages is required to install Orcania.

 ### Build from source

 Download Orcania source code from Github: